Mur River - Graz/ Auwiesen to Kalsdorf

 You can get to Graz via all conventional transport routes.
 Once in the city, you will also enjoy a great public transport network.

-If you travel from the city by bus, you have to walk about 600 m from the stop to the water.
+If you arrive by bus from the city, you have to walk about 600 m from the bus stop to the starting point.

 Parking